ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 ### Discussion of Biases

-the types of argumentative units are distributed as follows: 31% of the units are of type proposal, 25% assertion, 21% result, 18% means,
-3% observation, and 2% description.
+"The types of argumentative units are distributed as follows: 31% of the units are of type proposal, 25% assertion, 21% result, 18% means, 3% observation, and 2% description.
 In turn, the relations are distributed: 45% of type detail, 42% support, 9% additional, and 4% sequence.
-No attack relations were identified in the set of currently annotated texts.
+No attack relations were identified in the set of currently annotated texts."

-When considering the distance6 of the units to their parent unit in the argumentation tree, we observe that the majority (57%) are linked to a unit that occurs right before or after it in the text, while 19% are linked to a unit with a distance of 1 unit in-between, 12% to a unit with a distance of 2 units, 6% to a unit with a distance of 3, and 6% to a unit with a distance of 4 or more.
+"When considering the distance of the units to their parent unit in the argumentation tree, we observe that the majority (57%) are linked to a unit that occurs right before or after it in the text, while 19% are linked to a unit with a distance of 1 unit in-between, 12% to a unit with a distance of 2 units, 6% to a unit with a distance of 3, and 6% to a unit with a distance of 4 or more."

 (p.
 44)